MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/kasan.md

 # Kernel Address Sanitizer (KASAN)

-The Kernel Address Sanitizer (KASAN), is a bug detection technology supported on Windows kernel drivers that enables you to detect several classes of illegal memory accesses, such as buffer overflows and use-after-free events.
+The Kernel Address Sanitizer (KASAN) is a bug detection technology supported on Windows kernel drivers that enables you to detect several classes of illegal memory accesses, such as buffer overflows and use-after-free events.
 It requires you to enable KASAN on your system, and recompile your kernel driver with a specific MSVC compiler flag.

 ## Pre-requisites